alexmcbride/insimdotnet/README.md

 outgauge.Connect("127.0.0.1", 30000);
 ```

-You can find many more examples and information about using the library in the documentation.
+You can find many more examples and information about using the library in the [documentation wiki](https://github.com/alexmcbride/insimdotnet/wiki).